temujin9/mezovy/notes.md

   - Gallows
     - Goblins and others, scouting the trods, preparing to infiltrate hobgoblins
 - Allies
-  - Royal Wizard spies: looking in the library, or provide +2 for aid another
+  - Royal Wizard Intelligence: looking in the library, or provide +2 for aid another
   - Raaginald
     - Hinnton
     - Whisper network
     - High-level rogue in Tsarina's Court
-    - Making overtures to Queen?

 # Pacing/Timing
-- Target CR is currently 18/17/16 (ACL+5 if 6+ PCs, ACL+4 if 4-5, ACL+3 if 3 PCs)
+- Target CR is currently 19/18/17 (ACL+5 if 6+ PCs, ACL+4 if 4-5, ACL+3 if 3 PCs)
 - Target is 4.5 levels per year for next two years
-- PCs encounter Queen for first time around 12th or 13th level?
 - PCs confront Queen at 17th or 18th level
 - Meta: Prep one scene or one round of big combat for every 30 to 45 minutes of gameplay